jordanbethea13/HOTPulse/HOTPulse-LabManual.md

 # Hello Data Rockstar! 🌟

-Welcome to your lab environment. 🧪

-To make the most of this Hands on Training Session, please follow the exercises outlined in this lab manual.
-Each exercise is designed to help you apply what you've learned in a practical setting and gain valuable hands-on experience.

-First we will need to sign into Tableau Cloud...
-Please open an internet browser and navigate to: [online.tableau.com](https://online.tableau.com)
+Welcome to the Tableau Pulse hands on training lab manual!
+The only other thing you will need to complete this hands on workshop is a datasource for Exercise 3 found [In This Folder](https://github.com/JtabZ/HOTPulse/tree/main/Exercise%203%20Data%20Sources).

 <div style="background-color: #; padding: 10px; border-left: 5px solid #ccc;">
   💡 <strong>NOTE:</strong> Tableau Cloud Credentials will be given to you during the introductory housekeeping of this workshop.
 We will be assigning you a DataDazzler email account and password to complete the hands on portion of this training.
 </div>
 <br>

+First we will need to sign into Tableau Cloud...
+Please open an internet browser and navigate to: [online.tableau.com](https://online.tableau.com).
+If you are already signed into Tableau Cloud you may need to sign out or use an Incognito window instead.
+Ask your breakout room assistant for help if needed.

 Once you navigate to Tableau Cloud homepage you will be met with a login screen.
 Please enter your assigned username.
 <p align="left">
   <img src="https://i.ibb.co/JpMqY7g/tabcloudlogin2.png" alt="Tableau Cloud Login" width="50%" />